 User Experience

 One of IPTV’s unique selling points (USPs) is its personalized and flexible user experience.
-IPTV delivers content according to your preferences, so you can watch shows or live programming at your convenience.
+IPTV delivers content tailored to your preferences, allowing you to watch shows or live programming at your convenience.

 Interactivity